-Description: This garage, fronting the other side of the property on 13th Avenue East, is not visible from Millionaire's Row.
+Description: The garage, fronting the other side of the property on 13th Avenue East, is not visible from Millionaire's Row.
 It was shown in the 1917 Sanborn map, and photographed by the state in 1937.
+The structure was built into the hillside and has a flat roof hidden by a hipped pent roof.
+Constructed on brick, the two-car garage, boasts its original carriage style doors, and has a single man door as well.
+The structure abuts the neighbors garage to the south.

 806 14th Ave.
-E.Historic Name: Bordeaux, Thomas and Esther, HouseBuilt: 1903Capitol Hill UnrecordedBlock 10, Lots 9 and 10Legal: 1346300150Style: Tudor Revival / Queen AnneArchitect: William D. KimballBuilder: Harvey J. Allan
+E. Historic Name: Bordeaux, Thomas & Esther, House Built: 1903

+Capitol Hill Unrecorded Block 10, Lots 9 and 10 Legal: 1346300150 Style: Tudor Revival / Queen Anne Architect: William D. Kimball Builder: Harvey J. Allan